El Paso reports more than 3,000 new COVID-19 cases in a single day, shattering previous record

 El Paso in recent weeks has struggled to stem the tide of the novel coronavirus.
 Hospitals are near or at capacity, and El Paso County has set up four temporary morgues.

-The record-breaking case count comes as a state district judge is set to hear arguments Wednesday over a shutdown order issued last month by El Paso County Judge Ricardo Samaniego.
-The judge mandated a countywide, two-week closing of all nonessential businesses late last month to help contain the outbreak.
+The record-breaking case count came as a state district judge heard arguments Wednesday over a shutdown order issued last month by El Paso County Judge Ricardo Samaniego.
+The county judge mandated a countywide, two-week closing of all nonessential businesses to help contain the outbreak.

 A group of restaurant owners is challenging the judge’s order and claims it’s illegal because it goes beyond the limits set forth in Gov. Greg Abbott’s own statewide executive order.
 Texas Attorney General Ken Paxton intervened in the lawsuit on behalf of the businesses and is seeking an immediate halt to Samaniego’s order.